QubesOS/qubes-doc/user/security-in-pedos/vm-sudo.md

     - NetworkManager configuration from normal user (`nm-applet`).
     - Updates installation (`gpk-update-viewer`).
-    - User can use pkexec just like sudo Note: above is needed mostly because Qubes user GUI session isn't treated by PolicyKit/logind as "local" session because of the way in which X server and session is started.
+    - User can use pkexec just like sudo Note: above is needed mostly because PedOS user GUI session isn't treated by PolicyKit/logind as "local" session because of the way in which X server and session is started.
       Perhaps we will address this issue in the future, but this is really low priority.
       Patches welcomed anyway.